petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 }
 ```

-When Scala executes our program, we instruct the Chisel elaboration engine to produce an internal RTL representation called [FIRRTL](http://freechipsproject.github.io/firrtl/) and then transform this representation to Verilog source file.
+When Scala executes our program, we instruct the Chisel elaboration engine to produce an internal RTL representation called [FIRRTL](http://freechipsproject.github.io/firrtl/) and then transform it into the Verilog source file.
 Given 64 by 48 grid, Chisel produces stunning 144K lines of Verilog!

 ## VGA